-Introduction: Vesico-urethral anastomosis (VUA) represents a challenging step of Open Radical Prostatectomy (ORP) because of limitation of space in the depth of men’s pelvis, lack of control on knots during tightening and subsequent inadequate coupling of VUA or breakdown of knots and extremely difficult reapplication of sutures.
-To facilitate this step of RP we have developed a simple and reproducible technique and report our 8 years' experience.
+Purpose: Vesicourethral anastomosis (VUA) represents a challenging step of open radical prostatectomy (ORP) because of limitation of space in the depth of male pelvis, lack of control on knots during tightening which subsequently causes inadequate coupling of VUA or breakdown of knots, and also extremely difficult reapplication of sutures.
+To facilitate this step of ORP, we have developed a simple and reproducible technique and reported our 8-year experience.

-Technique: We used two extra-long DeBakey tissue forceps to approximate the bladder neck to the urethral stump.
-We found it more beneficial than Babcock clamp especially in obese patients with excess fatty tissue in pelvic area.
-Using this technique surgeon's assistant can sweep the fatty tissue away from anastomotic area and make more space for surgeon’s hand and push the reconstructed bladder neck down while the sutures are being tied.
+Materials and Methods: We used two extra-long DeBakey tissue forceps to approximate the bladder neck to the urethral stump.
+We found it more beneficial than Babcock clamp especially in obese patients with excess fatty tissue in the pelvic area.
+In this technique, the surgeon's assistant creates more space for the surgeon’s hand by sweeping the fatty tissue away from the anastomotic area and then pushes the reconstructed bladder neck down while the sutures are being tied.

-Results: We analyzed data from 200 patients with prostatic cancer who underwent Open Radical Prostatectomy performed from 2009 to 2017.
+Results: We analyzed data from 200 patients with prostatic cancer who underwent open radical prostatectomy performed from 2009 to 2017.
 There were only 2 sutures disrupted during knot tying.
-In two cases (1%) drain output was more than 30 mL/day on postoperative day 2 and drainage was left in place longer.
-The goal of urinary full continence (0- 1 pad/day) has been achieved in 85%, 94% and 98%of patients immediately after catheter removal, 3 months and 6 months after surgery, respectively by adding medications, time voiding and dedicated pelvic floor exercise if needed.
+In two cases (1%), drain output was more than 30 mL/day on postoperative day 2 and drainage was left in place for a longer duration.
+With the help of medications, time voiding and dedicated pelvic floor exercise whenever needed,.the goal of full urinary continence (0- 1 pad/day) was achieved in 85%, 94% and 98% of patients immediately after catheter removal, 3 months and 6 months after surgery, respectively.
 Eight patients (4%) developed urethral stricture.

-Conclusion: The surgical technique has been shown as independent predictors of urinary continence.
-We introduce a new simple modification of Vesico-urethral anastomosis during RP.
-Using this technique; in addition to decrease in anastomotic disruption rate and increasing knot tying control, may affect postoperative urinary continence after ORP.
+Conclusion: The surgical technique has been shown to be an independent predictor of urinary continence.
+We introduce a new simple modification of vesicourethral anastomosis during RP.
+Using this technique; in addition to reducing anastomotic disruption rate and increasing knot tying control, postoperative urinary continence after ORP may also be improved.

 -Positive surgical margin and perioperative complication rates of primary surgical treatments for prostate cancer: a systematic review and meta-analysis comparing retropubic, laparoscopic, and robotic prostatectomy.
 Tewari A1, Sooriakumaran P, Bloch DA, Seshadri-Kreaden U, Hebert AE, Wiklund P.